balanced/balanced.github.com/_posts/2014-06-13-instant-payouts.md

 ### Why does instant matter?

-There's a period where a marketplace issues a payout to when the money shows up in a customer's bank account.
-We've affectionately referred to that period as "the black hole of payments".
+There's a delay from when a marketplace issues a payout to when the money shows up in a customer's bank account.
+We affectionately refer to the period during the delay as "the black hole of payments".
 It's the stressful period where a marketplace and their customer is left wondering, "Where's my money!?"
 We've tried to reduce the size of the black hole and provide more transparency into it, but we want to